 Cecilia Molinari, born in Los Angeles to Argentine parents, grew up in both the United States and Argentina.
 Both of these cultures, languages, and countries are ever present in her life and her work.
 With this unique ability to fully understand these two worlds, she embarked on her publishing journey after college, which took her through the realms of Houghton Mifflin Publishing and HarperCollins Publishers as a full-time employee, and other publishers, including Random House and Simon & Schuster, as a freelance editor.

 I did not receive a complimentary review copy from the publisher nor was I compensated by any party who would benefit from a positive review.

 Steve Amoia is a freelance writer and translator from Washington, D.C.
-He is the publisher of World Football Commentaries and The Soccer Translator.
+He is the publisher of World Football Commentaries since 2006 and The Soccer Translator since 2008.
 You can follow Steve @worldfootballcm on Twitter.